raspberrypilearning/santa-detector/worksheet.md

 # Santa detector

 You will build a detector that spots any movement and sets off an alarm.
-Along the way you will learn how to connect a passive infra-red (PIR) sensor to the Raspberry Pi, and how to control the flow of your Scratch program by responding to the input from the sensor.
+Along the way, you will learn how to connect a passive infra-red (PIR) sensor to the Raspberry Pi, and how to control the flow of your Scratch program by responding to the input from the sensor.

 ## Connect the PIR motion sensor